 Reply: Yes, see U-2(g).

 New emerging criteria: code rules do not cover the design as manufactured; however, code rules can be made to apply if we pretend that material is removed from the product.
 In the above example, the green shape is the product as built.
-If we pretend that material is removed, the red shape emerges and the design can be analyzed using standard code rules.
+If we pretend that material is removed, the red shape emerges and the design can be analysed using standard code rules.
 (Because code rules can be applied this way U-2(g) is no longer necessary.
 By this logic FEA and Burst testing is not allowed.)
 Appendix Y can now be used on the flange without reinforcement and UG-34 for the now flat unreinforced head.
 The FEA rating was used in most provinces except two where a much lower calculated rating was used.

 Back to ASME: